Awodi-Emmanuel/Emmy70/README.md

 ### Hi there 👋

-I'm Emmanuel Usman a Backend engineer. and technical writer based in Lagos, Nigeria.
+I'm Emmanuel Usman, a Backend engineer and technical writer based in Lagos, Nigeria.

 I’m passionate about exploring new languages.
-I really love learning new languages and their framework like php laravel javascript Nodejs as well as wordpress.
+I really love learning new languages and their frameworks,

+like PHP, Laravel, Javascript, Nodejs, as well as WordPress.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=emmy70&show_icons=true)